saantiaguilera/liquidity-sniper/README.md

 AX-50 is a frontrunning bot primarily aimed at liquidity sniping on AMMs like PancakeSwap.
 Liquidity sniping is the most profitable way I found to use it.
 But you can add pretty much any feature involving frontrunning (liquidation, sandwich attacks etc..).

 Being able to frontrun implies building on top of GETH client and having access to the mempool.
 My BSC node was running on AWS, hence the `config/` folder that I needed to send back and forth to the server with sniping config.
+It's HIGHLY RECOMMENDED to have your own node for liquidity sniping (and pretty much any frontrunning operation).

 The bot is divided in 2 sections:
 1. Configurations: An initial phase (previous to the snipe) where we configure the environment: